 In the early 1990′s, wanting to seriously focus on photography, I apprenticed and then worked full time at a San Francisco photo lab.
 This was no ordinary lab.
 The folks there worked magic.
 It was the best training I could have imagined for giving me a skill I could then bring into the world, the ability to make a beautiful print.

-I love to teach, and a key moment as a young adult was during a summer college job at the National Audubon Society teacher education camps, which then blossomed with the Institute for Earth Education.
+I love to teach, and as a young adult was given beginning opportunites at the National Audubon Society teacher education camps, which then blossomed into full scale immersion with the Institute for Earth Education.
 In 1995 Sam Abell of National Geographic and Reid Callanan of The Santa Fe Photographic Workshops opened a door for me to present a new workshop in Santa Fe titled “A Natural Eye”.
 The premise for the workshop followed my own path in photography of developing a natural eye first, and then bringing a camera and its technical skills up to that eye.
 In January of 1998, my new path in photographic teaching was honored as I became the first recipient of The Santa Fe Center for Visual Arts’ Excellence in Photographic Teaching Award.
+And in 2010 I was thrilled that Photo District News named me one of America’s best photography workshop teachers.